Are you planning your holiday in North Wales in 2025 and thinking about climbing Yr Wyddfa (Snowdon)?

 NB : The Watkin Path used to be a lovely, quiet option even when the other routes were busy, however, this is no longer the case.

-It is now usually exceptionally busy - some would say spoiled - due to it’s new found popularity on social media featuring the ‘attractions’ in the first section, such as the scenic rock pools…
+It is now usually exceptionally busy - some would say spoiled - due to the new found popularity on social media featuring the ‘attractions’ in the first section, such as the scenic rock pools…

 Parking can now be extremely difficult at the start unless you arrive very early (please do not park on roadside verges) - why not use the Sherpa bus instead?